loganjb2542/walmart_analysis/README.md

 #### Customer Segmentation:
 Divides customers into segments based on types of customers.
 ####  Gender distribution per branch:
-Compares the number of males and females per branch.
+Compare the number of males and females per branch.
 #### Gender of most of the customers:
-Examines that which gender mostly visits walmart .
+Examines which gender mostly visits walmart.
-#### Day of the week has the best avg ratings:
+#### Day of the week has the best average ratings:
 Calculates the best average rating among the different days of the week.
 ### 3. Sales Analysis

 #### Sales Trends Over Weekdays:
 Tracks overall sales trends over different time periods (on Weekdays).
-#### City has the largest tax percent/ VAT (Value Added Tax):
+#### City has the largest tax percentage/ VAT (Value Added Tax):
-Analyzes the distribution of VAT across various cities and gives out the city name with the highest collection .
+Analyzes the distribution of VAT across various cities and gives out the city name with the highest collectio.
 #### Customer type that generates the highest revenue:
-Identifies which customer generate the maximum revenue.
+Identifies which customers generate the maximum revenue.

 ## Tools and Technologies